Zubayer204/Zubayer204/README.md

 -------------------------
 Experienced Freelance Software Engineer passionate about Python and Back-end Development, seeking opportunities to contribute to innovative projects.
 With a love for technology and a relentless drive to learn, I thrive on creative solutions that push boundaries.

-As a Freshman at the University of Southern Mississippi, I am already making my mark in the world of software development.
+As a sophomore at the University of Southern Mississippi, I am already making my mark in the world of software development.
 Leveraging my expertise in Python and my proficiency in HTML, CSS, and JavaScript, I have successfully tackled numerous back-end development projects.
 My dynamic skill set allows me to not only code but also think critically and problem-solve effectively.

 With a proven track record in freelance work, I have collaborated with diverse clients to deliver tailored solutions that meet their unique business needs.
 I am driven by the desire to constantly refine my abilities and stay up to date with the latest industry trends.
 By leveraging my proactive mindset, I ensure that I am always at the forefront of innovation, ready to adapt to new technologies and emerging methodologies.